apex/logs/go/Readme.md

 ## Example

-Errors handling is omitted for brevity.
+Error handling is omitted for brevity.

 ```go
 c := logs.New("http://localhost:5001")